 The elementary school is Marshall Lane, the middle is Rolling Hills and the high is Westmont.
-Both the elementary and middle enjoy API scores of over 900 and Westmont has a very respectable score that’s more than 800.
+Both the elementary and middle enjoy high scores on the major school assessment websites.

 Many homes along Elwood back up to Rolling Hills Middle School.
 Is that a negative or a positive?
 That really depends on your point of view, and some would prefer to back to a school yard than to another house.
-But most buyers would prefer another home.
+But most buyers would prefer another location for their home.

 What do homes cost in the Cameo Park West area?

 Like most of the 95032 zip code, it’s unlikely to find a house for under $1.5 million there today (if you do, it is likely in “fixer” condition).
 To be able to purchase one of these homes, be prepared to pay between $1.7 million and $1.8 million in most cases.
 Of course, it could always be less or more depending on exact location, size and condition of home, plus the marketing situation (is it easy to see, is it clean and without bad odors, has it been fairly updated etc.).